kkgobkk/dining-philosophers/README.md

 # Dining Philosophers
 A simple simulation where N "philosopher" processes and N "chopstick" semaphores are created.
 Each philosopher infinitely alternates between "eating" and "thinking" for a short time.
-Philosopher i needs chopsticks i and (i+1)%N to start eating.
+Philosopher i needs chopsticks i (left) and (i+1)%N (right) to start eating.
 When a philosopher stops eating, it puts down both chopsticks.
 The simulation ends automatically after a certain time.

 For more information, check https://en.wikipedia.org/wiki/Dining_philosophers_problem